Low Back Pain

 Serious conditions, like cancer or bone infection, are rare.
 Chiropractors are trained to rule out these conditions prior to treatment.

 Why it can hurt even if you didn’t do anything

 Muscle and ligament injuries can even start with a very innocuous motion.
 How can things like putting on your shoes, turning your head or reaching for some paper on the floor cause enough force to stop you in your tracks with pain?
 They can’t–on their own.
-The allegorical camel has to be fully loaded for that one last straw to break its back.
+But it only takes one wrong move to hurt your back if the spine is not aligned properly.

-- Step two – There are so many joints in the back that nearby joints can pick up the slack when some areas become stiff or restricted.
+- Step two – There are so many joints in the back that nearby joints can pick up the slack when some areas become stiff or out of alignment.
 This process works well to keep you moving and able to do your activities, but it can make the tight areas get stiffer.
 As those compensation patterns multiply, they set the scene for a painful episode.

 - The last straw – So in the midst of your body making adjustments on the fly to keep you functioning, you innocently decide to pick up that piece of gum that fell out of your pocket.
 Because the movement pattern between your spinal bones is altered, your back can’t bend the way it wants to.
 That is the time when your muscle either develops a tear or goes into a painful spasm.